gisgraphy/gisgraphy-docker/README.md

   * You will get the data stored in the volume you will get data identical, each time you stop-start the container because data are stored in the volume (outside the images / container)

 ## without docker
-To inject the dump on a classical install (without docker), you simply have to clone or download this repository, add your files in /usr/local/dump/. then cd to the dump directory and run :
+To inject the dump on a classical install (without Docker), you simply have to clone or download this repository, add your files in /usr/local/dump/. then cd to the dump directory and run :
 ```
-chmod +x *.sh;cd dump;chmod +x ./assets/inject-dump.sh;cd ..;./inject-wo-docker.sh
+chmod +x ./assets/inject-dump.sh;chmod +x *.sh ; ./inject-wo-docker.sh
 ```